jliguori1312/payload-astro-template/README.md

 - **Circular Dependencies**: Circular dependency warnings may appear between `app-payload` and `ui-library`. `ui-library` only imports types from `app-payload` so that the blocks can be typesafe, but pnpm will warn you anyway.
 - **Publish Button**: The publish button in the admin panel currently only sets the document to `draft: false`, as it does in the website template.
 You then need to manually rebuild the frontend.
 Depending on your deployment, you'd likely want to add a button to the admin panel that triggers a build by webhook or something similar.
 (I will likely add a button with a webhook placeholder).
-- **Live Preview**: Due to static generation, there is no way to make live preview work.
-You could implement it using SSR in Astro, but you'd tradeoff the SSG benefits.
+- **Live Preview**: Live Preview is implemented with a server rendered route at /preview, and some client side js that reloads the page when changes are detected from payload.
-- **Draft Mode**: This could be implemented with a draft/staging branch, that has the astro content configuration set to `draft:true`, and using a button as above to trigger a draft deployment on a subdomain.
-This would depend on your deployment setup.
+- **Draft Mode**: Draft content can be viewed at the /preview route.
+The user must be logged in with payload in order to access it.
+Currently, all links will redirect the user back to the published site.

 ## Contributing